Regents approve PUF for new university, medical school in South Texas

 AUSTIN – Nearly $200 million from the Permanent University Fund will pay for new construction in South Texas for the first time, thanks to action taken by the University of Texas System Board of Regents Thursday.

 PUF is a public endowment established in 1876 by the Texas Constitution and draws revenues from oil, gas and land leases to benefit the UT and Texas A&M systems.
-But state law prevents UT Brownsville and UT Pan American – located in South Texas – from accessing PUF revenue.
+But state law prevents The University of Texas at Brownsville/Texas Southmost College and UT Pan American – located in South Texas – from accessing PUF revenue.

-However, the new university – approved by the Texas Legislature earlier this year – is eligible to receive PUF.
-The new university and medical school will be created by combining the talent, assets and resources of UT Brownsville, UT Pan American and the Regional Academic Health Center.
+However, the university – approved by the Texas Legislature earlier this year – is eligible to receive PUF.

 “One of the reasons this new university was created was so that South Texas could finally access PUF funding for the first time,” Regents Chairman Paul Foster said.
 “This new university will prepare students for global leadership positions in higher education, health care, bio-medical research and emerging technology, and will serve as a gateway to the Americas that will create partnerships with education, health and research leaders from around the globe.”